-As well as the history below, there are several legends that explain the origin of China's Mid-Autumn Festival in a more fanciful way.
+There are many stories about the origin of China's Mid-Autumn Festival.
+As well as the history below, there are several legends that explain the origin of the festival in a more fanciful way.

-Ancient Chinese emperors worshiped the harvest moon at Mid-Autumn, as they believed that the practice would bring them a plentiful harvest the next year.
+Ancient Chinese emperors worshiped the harvest moon on the 15th day of the 8th month of the Chinese lunar calendar, as they believed that the practice would bring them a plentiful harvest the following year.

 The sacrificial offerings include apples, plums, grapes, and incense, but mooncakes and watermelons (pomelos in the south) are essential.
-The watermelon's (pomelo's) skin is sometimes sliced and opened up into a lotus shape when offered as a sacrifice.
+The watermelon's (or pomelo's) skin is sometimes sliced and opened up into a lotus shape when offered as a sacrifice.

-At the end of Yuan Dynasty the Han people's resistance wanted to overthrow the rule of the Mongols, so they planned an uprising, but they had no way to inform every Han who wanted to join them of the time of the uprising without being discovered by the Mongols.
+At the end of the Yuan Dynasty, the Han people's resistance wanted to overthrow the rule of the Mongols, so they planned an uprising together.
+But they had no way to inform other Han people who wanted to join them of the time of the uprising without being discovered by the Mongols.

 The military counselor of the Han people's resistance army, Liu Bowen, thought out a stratagem related to mooncakes.
-Liu Bowen asked his soldiers to spread the rumor that there would be a serious disease in winter and eating mooncakes was the only way to cure the disease.
-Then he asked soldiers to write "uprising, at the night of Mid-Autumn Festival" on slips of paper, put them in mooncakes, then sell them to the common Han people.
+Liu Bowen asked his soldiers to write "uprising on the night of the Mid-Autumn Festival" on slips of paper, put them in mooncakes, and then sell them to the other Han people.